Your guide to plan, sell tickets, and host the perfect class reunion.

-It is very important to get the ball rolling as soon as possible.
-So when you’ve narrowed down who will be on your class reunion planning committee, get together at the earliest opportunity.
-The first thing you should do is set a date.
-That way you have a concrete timeframe in which to get everything done.
-That will help immensely when you start laying out your reunion’s timeline.
+It’s important to get the ball rolling as soon as possible.
+When you’ve narrowed down who will be on your class reunion planning committee, get together at the earliest opportunity to set a date.
+That way you have a concrete time frame in which to get everything done.
+This will help immensely when you start laying out your reunion’s timeline.

 Ideally you should have some sort of ice breaker game to get tongues wagging right off the bat.
 You should also have a video or slide show – something that helps you all reminisce about the way things were – which will probably earn some laughs and go a long way toward getting people to interact.

 The biggest ticket item you’ll have to foot the bill for is your venue.
 However, you may not need a fancy ballroom that holds three hundred people.
 Some of the best reunions are laid back affairs in intimate settings.
-However, once you have an estimated attendance rate and a budget within which to work contact possible venues immediately.
+Once you have an estimated attendance number and a budget, contact possible venues immediately.

 Form a committee of enthusiastic and energetic alumni to help you with all of the “heavy lifting.”

-Brainstorm ideas for venues, entertainment, and catering (and remember it’s okay if you don’t want to do a big fancy production; however, even backyard barbeques take a lot of planning when large numbers of guests from all around the country and beyond – some of which you’ve no doubt lost contact with – are involved.)
+Brainstorm ideas for venues, entertainment, and catering (and remember it’s okay if you don’t want to do a big fancy production; however, even backyard barbecues take a lot of planning when large numbers of guests are involved.)

-Plot out basic activities to do during your reunion: school tours, homecoming games, rounds of golf, spa dates for the ladies – everything and anything right down to the ice breaking games you’d like to try.
+Plot out basic activities for during the reunion: school tours, homecoming games, rounds of golf, spa dates for the ladies – everything and anything right down to the ice breaking games you’d like to try.

-Set the date or dates (keep in mind that a multi-day reunion gives your guest the chance to really connect and will create a very memorable experience for them all whereas a single evening event, while fun, may just be too short.)
+Set the date or dates.
+Keep in mind that a multi-day reunion gives your guests the chance to really connect and will create a very memorable experience, whereas a single evening event may just be too short.

 Begin to shop around for venues (go online, make calls, visit these places in person.)
 The venue is probably the most important part of your reunion planning and will determine what else can and will go on from the catering right down to the number of people you can invite.

-Another thing to keep in mind – especially if you’re planning a multi-day reunion or are planning to invite large numbers of alumni – is to make sure there are hotel facilities available for your guests.
+Another thing to keep in mind – especially if you’re planning a multi-day reunion or are expecting a large group of alumni – make sure there are hotel facilities available for your guests.
 One option is to reserve blocks of rooms at one facility.
-That way everybody is right in one place and the reunion can carry over even after the guests have left the venue.
+That way everybody is in one place and the reunion can carry over even after the guests have left the venue.

 Now is also the time to line up any services you’re planning on having: catering, valet parking, photography/videography.
 These professionals are often in high demand and reserving their time this far in advance will help avoid scheduling conflicts and help you to choose the right provider.

-Put down deposits on all your purchases, venue, service providers, and entertainment.
+Put down deposits: venue, service providers, and entertainment providers.

 Call all of your service providers – including the venue – to confirm your date.
 This is a very important step and will help avoid any last minute SNAFUs that might derail your reunion.